 Unrelated business taxable income (UBTI) is operating income that can be earned by a retirement plan.
-UBTI could include rental income from non-real estate assets (regardless of debt leverage, provided they’re owned directly by the plan) or earnings yielded through an investment in a pass-through entity.
-A pass-though entity is a business that does not pay taxes at the corporate level.
-For instance, a business could earn a certain amount of operating income in a given year, pay corporate taxes, and then issue post-tax payments or dividends to their investors.
+UBTI could include rental income from non-real estate assets or earnings yielded through an investment in a pass-through entity.
+A pass-through entity is a business that does not pay taxes at the corporate level.
+For instance, a business could earn operating income, pay corporate taxes, and then issue post-tax payments to their investors.
 A pass-through entity will instead bypass corporate tax payment and issue returns directly to investors.
 In turn, the investors inherit the tax responsibility, even if the investor is a tax-advantaged self-directed IRA.

-As such, if your IRA earned operating income from a pass-through entity, your account may owe unrelated business income tax (UBIT).
-The pass-through entity in which your self-directed retirement account is invested should issue a Schedule K-1 to report the net UBTI gain (or loss) attributed to your IRA's investment.
-You may also consult with the managers or partners of the entity to help determine whether or not your IRA earnings qualify as UBTI.
-Potential pass-through entities that may accept investments from IRAs (or may be held as IRA assets themselves) include:
+If your IRA earned operating income from a pass-through entity, your account may owe unrelated business income tax (UBIT).
+The pass-through entity in which your self-directed retirement account is invested should issue a Schedule K-1 to report the net UBTI gain (or loss) attributed to your IRA’s investment.
+You may also ask the entity managers to help determine whether or not your IRA earnings qualify as UBTI.
+Potential pass-through entities that may accept investments from IRAs include:

-As New Direction Trust Company does not provide tax advice, we encourage you to consult with your accountant or tax professional for any assistance you may need.
-Our sister company, IRA Tax Services, specializes in complex tax filings and would be happy to assist you in filing a Form 990-T. For more information about UBTI or the alternative IRA investments that may incur UBIT, please don't hesitate to give us a call at 877-742-1270 or send us an e-mail at firstname.lastname@example.org.
+As NDTCO does not provide tax advice, we encourage you to consult with a financial professional for assistance.
+Our sister company, IRA Tax Services, specializes in complex tax filings and would be happy to assist you in filing a Form 990-T. For more information about UBTI or the alternative IRA investments that may incur UBIT, please don’t hesitate to give us a call at 877-742-1270 or send us a message through the Client Portal.